mohammedsiraj907/My-Portfolio/README.md

 HTML5
 CSS3 (Flexbox, Grid)
 # Getting Started
-To run this project locally, simply clone the repository and open index.html in your browser: git clone
+To run this project locally, simply clone the repository and open index.html in your browser: git clonehttps://github.com/mohammedsiraj907/My-Portfolio.git
+# Deployment
+This portfolio site is ideal for hosting on platforms like GitHub Pages, Netlify, or Vercel for easy sharing and professional presentation.